A-Soltani255/Kubespray/Installing-Airgapped-Hardened-Kubernetes-Cluster-Using-Kubespray.md

 ### What this document gives you
 - A complete blueprint for your exact topology and IPs, including the Nexus layout you use `/kubespray/{docker.io,ghcr.io,quay.io,registry.k8s.io}`.
 - A locked set of versions (Kubernetes, containerd/runc, CNI, etcd, Helm, Cilium) and the offline directory structure Kubespray expects.
-- Explicit containerd configuration to use HTTP mirrors and, if needed, Basic Auth, with examples of the rendered `hosts.toml` files.
+- Explicit containerd configuration to use HTTPS mirrors and, if needed, Basic Auth, with examples of the rendered `hosts.toml` files.
 - Minimal add-ons (CoreDNS + Cilium) and instructions to disable nginx-proxy and DNS autoscaler for a lean control plane.
 - Troubleshooting drawn from real errors (HTTPS vs HTTP pulls, duplicate “v” in versions, archive vs file copy, kubeadm template validation, Cilium CRDs), with concrete fixes you can apply immediately.
 - Verification and Day-2 guidance (node lifecycle, etcd backups, image checks, DNS sanity tests).